 Generally, around 10% of the incoming first-year class is affected, either as a temporary housing resident or as the host in a temporary triple.
 Temporary housing is not done for profit, and is instead utilized so that we can continue to guarantee our upper-class students university housing while still accommodating all of the incoming first-year students.

 How does Temporary Housing work?

 After all other spaces are filled, incoming students with late deposit dates (usually May 1 or later) will be assigned as temporary housing residents to rooms pre-designated as temporary housing triples.
 The two residents initially assigned to the room will be considered the temporary housing hosts and will continue to live in the room even after the temporary housing resident has been permanently assigned.
 Host rooms are generally determined by identifying the rooms on each wing that have residents with the latest deposit dates (so hosts with very early deposit dates may still be chosen if their dates are the latest on the wing.)

-Usually within a few weeks into the Fall semester, the temporary resident will be given a permanent assignment and Housing and Dining Services will coordinate with that student to help them move their belongings to their new space.
+Usually within a few weeks into the fall semester, the temporary resident will be given a permanent assignment and Housing Services will coordinate with that student to help them move their belongings to their new space.
 While every effort is made to assign temporary housing residents to permanent spaces in first-year areas, that is not usually possible.
 We anticipate that ALL temporary housing residents will be permanently assigned and moved no later than the end of the fall semester, but usually much earlier than that.
 Due to the need to permanently assign all temporary housing residents as quickly as possible, temporary residents will not be permitted to decline their new assignment.
 However, temporary housing residents who are not happy with their permanent assignment will be given an opportunity to go on the room change wait-list for a more desirable space.

 Is there a discount?